A Lie algebraic pattern behind logarithmic CFTs: Introduction

 \section{Introduction}

 The study of logarithmic conformal field theory (LCFT) has become increasingly important in recent years.
 However, LCFT is much more complicated than rational cases and has not been well studied.
-In 2010, Feigin-Tipunin \cite{FT} proposed a new geometric construction of LCFTs called the \textbf{Feigin-Tipunin (FT) construction}, i.e., the $0$-th sheaf cohomology $H^0(G\times_BV)$ of a $G$-equivariant VOA-bundle $G\times_BV$ over the flag variety $G/B$, and claimed that multiplet $W$-algebras \footnote{In the case of $\g=\sll_2$, this is one of the most famous and well studied LCFTs called \textbf{triplet Virasoro algebra}.
-Here, we use the term \textbf{multiplet W-(super)algebra} as a generic term for variations of the triplet Virasoro algebra (e.g., the cases of singlet/doublet, higher rank, general W-algebra, etc.).} defined by the joint-kernel of screening operators can be constructed and studied by their method.
-The second author \cite{Sug,Sug2} gave rigorous proofs of the claims in \cite{FT} and several fundamental properties on the multiplet $W$-algebra and the corresponding principal $W$-algebra for simply-laced cases.
-In \cite{CNS}, he also studied the $V^{(p)}$-algebra ($=$ doublet affine $\sll_2$) \cite{A1,ACGY} by combining the method in \cite{Sug,Sug2} with the inverse quantum Hamiltonian reduction \cite{A2}.
-On the other hand, a close examination of \cite{Sug,Sug2} implies that, in fact, the VOA-structure does not play an important role, and thus many arguments can be described and developed under a purely Lie algebraic setting.
-Extracting such Lie algebraic setting and discussion will not only be useful for future studies of LCFTs, but also for people with more general backgrounds, such as representation theory, topology, number theory and physics \cite{GPPV,CCFGH,CCKPS,CFGHP,Sug3}.
+In 2010, Feigin--Tipunin \cite{FT} proposed a geometric construction of LCFTs, known as the \textit{Feigin--Tipunin (FT) construction}, defined as the $0$-th sheaf cohomology $H^0(G\times_BV)$ of $G$-equivariant VOA bundle $G\times_BV$ over the flag variety $G/B$.
+They further claimed that \textit{multiplet W-algebras}\footnote{In the case of $\g=\sll_2$ with the principal nilpotent element, this is one of the most famous and well studied LCFTs called \textit{triplet Virasoro algebra} (see e.g. \cite{AM}).
+Here the ``multiplet W-(super)algebra" is intended to be a generic term for variations of the triplet Virasoro algebra (e.g., the cases of singlet/doublet, higher rank, general W-algebra, etc.).} can be constructed and studied using their method.